twilio/twilio-voice-react-native/docs/twilio-voice-react-native.call_class.md

 ## Remarks

+Note that the call information is fetched as soon as possible from the native layer, but there is no guarantee that all information is immediately available.
+Methods such as `Call.getFrom()` or `Call.getTo()` may return `undefined`<!-- -->.

+As call events are received from the native layer, call information will propogate from the native layer to the JS layer and become available.
+Therefore, it is good practice to read information from the call after an event occurs, or as events occur.
-- See the [Call interface](./twilio-voice-react-native.call_interface.md) for events emitted by this class and their typings.

-- See the [Call namespace](./twilio-voice-react-native.call_namespace.md) for types and enumerations used by this class.
+- See the [Call.Event](./twilio-voice-react-native.call_namespace.event_enum.md) enum for events emitted by `Call` objects. - See the [Call interface](./twilio-voice-react-native.call_interface.md) for overloaded event listening methods. - See the [Call namespace](./twilio-voice-react-native.call_namespace.md) for types and enumerations used by this class.

 The constructor for this class is marked as internal.
 Third-party code should not call the constructor directly or create subclasses that extend the `Call` class.